Skip to main content

 If you have a question that is not answered below, please don't hesitate to contact us.

 Yes.
 Health insurance is mandatory for all full-time SLU students on campus.
-A request must be completed online through Aetna Student Health during open enrollment periods to either enroll in or waive out of the University Health Plan.
+A request must be completed online through Aetna Student Health during open enrollment periods to either enroll in or waive the Student Health Insurance offered by the University Health Plan.
 If no action is taken, you will be automatically enrolled in the University Health Plan.

 We bill all insurance companies.
 However, we recommend that you call your benefits plan coordinator first to see if they will cover our physician services.
 Please see this information on insurance companies who have contracted with SLUCare SSM, as well as more tips for making sure your coverage is set up to cover you when you need it.
 If not, some students select the University Health Plan.
 You are responsible to pay the balance your insurance does not cover.
 If payment is not received within 120 days from the date of service, a hold will be placed on your registration.